© 2023 CyberNews - Latest tech news,

 Bitwarden and 1Password are among the most popular password managers in today’s market.
-They’re also included in our list of the best password managers because of their excellent overall quality.
+They’re also on our list of the best password managers because of their excellent overall quality.
 But which one is better?

 1PasswordBitwarden